-The dreaded cone!
-(Also commonly referred to as the "lampshade" or the "radar dish," but officially called the Elizabethan collar.
+The dreaded cone of shame!
+Also commonly referred to as the "lampshade" or the "radar dish," but officially called the Elizabethan collar.

-If your vet suggests that you have your cat wear a cone during recovery, don't panic — you can do a few things to help them adjust and feel better about wearing it.
-Some cats acclimate to wearing a cone quickly and don't seem phased at all, while others freeze or have trouble figuring out how to move around like normal.
-The classic plastic cone changes how they hear noises and limits their line of vision, which can be stressful!
+Some acclimate to wearing a cone quickly and don't seem phased at all, while others freeze or have trouble figuring out how to move around like normal.
+The classic plastic cone changes how they hear noises and limits their vision, which can be stressful!
 And it notoriously turns into a litter scooping device if your cat is using the litterbox and can’t lift their head up high.

 Stress can affect your cat's recovery time, and it’s not great for their emotional well-being or yours.
-If your cat has an upcoming surgery scheduled, ask your veterinarian for a cone to use for desensitization a few weeks ahead of time, and take a few minutes throughout each day beforehand to help them acclimate to the cone, build positive associations with it, and give them time to learn how to move about their daily routine with it on.
+If your cat has an upcoming surgery scheduled, ask your veterinarian for a cone to use for desensitization a few weeks ahead of time.
+A few minutes of training each day leading up to the surgery can help them acclimate to the cone, build positive associations with it, and give them time to learn how to do their daily routine with it on.
 This also gives you a chance to try out cone alternatives.
 We’ll have more on this later in the article.

-Or if they need to start wearing one immediately, you can still work through the steps below to help introduce it in a positive way.
-If your cat is sensitive about change or very high energy, you can also introduce calming feline pheromones (Feliway) via a Comfort Zone diffuser to encourage relaxation.
+On the other hand, if they need to start wearing one immediately, you can still work through the steps below to help introduce it in a positive way and potentially limit the added stress it causes.

 Introducing Your Cat to the Cone